By now, it should be obvious that we’re all about humanizing B2B content marketing.

 When you treat your freelancer or agency like partners, they will be happy to move mountains for you.
-On the flip side, if you treat them like a commodity, you will experience a churn of collaborators because no one will want to work with you.
+On the flip side, if you treat them like a commodity, you will experience a churn of collaborators or even existing customers because no one will want to work with you.
 (People talk.)
 And the quality will drop.
 But none of that matters if you yourself change agencies every year.

 Say how much you want to spend, and don’t play guessing games with your contractors.
 Most contractors want to do the best work possible, and many will aim to exceed expectations.
 If you withhold this important information, you are wasting the precious time you have for them to be creative in working towards a common goal.

 When you get a great creative and then find out you cannot afford it, tensions rise.
 This could be avoided by openly defining your financial parameters.
 When in doubt, know that most people like honesty.
 It’s the best policy.